Prohelion/prohelion.github.io/docs/FAQs/CAN_bus_Adapters/Tritum_CAN_Ethernet_Bridge/30_CAN_Ethernet_Fundamentals.md

 If you want to understand the scenario where this configuration could work see the [Supported Network Setups](40_Supported_Network_Setups.md) section of this document and read about the configuration **ADVANCED - Direct TCP Connection using a router or WiFi** as there is a scenario where you might actually want this configuration, but it is fairly unusual and requires a very specific setup to work.

-**If you take two things from this whole article it’s should hopefully be the the subnet (the first three digits) is very critical to the reliable operation of the bridge and ideally don’t leave your bridges running in the IP address range of 169.254.x.x that means they are not setup right.**
+**If you take two things from this whole article it’s should hopefully be the the subnet (the first three digits) is very critical to the reliable operation of the bridge and ideally don't leave your bridges running in the IP address range of 169.254.x.x that means they are not setup right.**